ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 values being `#STANDARD` for normal values or `#WITH_URL` for columns containing external links.

-The following listings show two variants of annotating the `Product` field with position 10, importance high, and type `#STANDARD`.
+The following listings show the annotation of the `Product` field with position `10`, importance `#HIGH`, and type `#STANDARD`.
 Note that code completion in ABAP in Eclipse is beneficial for creating these annotations.

 ```abap